 Making and keeping records is an essential part of care and you must keep records for everyone you treat or who asks for professional advice or services.
-All records must be complete and legible, and you should sign all entries.
+All records must be complete and legible and you should sign all entries.

 When supervising students, you should also counter-sign any student entries in the notes.
-Whenever you review the record, you should up-date them and include any arrangements you have made for continuing care of the patient.
+Whenever you review the record, you should up-date them and include any arrangements that you have made for continuing care of the patient.

-You are expected to protect information in records against loss, damage or use by anyone who is not authorised.
+You are expected to protect information in records against loss, damage or use by anyone who is not expected.
 You can use computer-based systems for keeping records, but only if they are protected against anyone tampering with them (including other healthcare professionals).
 If you update a record, you must not erase information that was previously there, or make that information difficult to read.
 Instead, you must mark it in some way (for example, by drawing a line through the old information.)